 A Roth IRA is similar, but the contributions are made with after-tax dollars.
 This means you do not get a tax deduction for the contributions, but you can withdraw the money at retirement tax-free.

 In addition to traditional and Roth IRAs, there are also SEP IRAs, which are meant for small business owners and SIMPLE IRAs.
-In recent years, alternative IRA options, such as crypto IRAs, have also become very popular.
+In recent years, alternative IRA plans, such as crypto IRAs, have also become very popular.

 401(k)